URI-nextlab/ML-Powelec/vhls_spice/README.md

 ```

 ## adder_tree

 The final circuit status is sum up of all valid results from the systolic_array (enabled by superposition).
 The swithes and diodes have two different status so it is required to pick between the pair of the results from systolic_array.
+The sum of all selected vectors produce the new circuit status vector $x$.

 ```shell

   │     │         │     │           │     │